vadimkantorov/fastvideofeat/README.md

 Dependencies for **fastfv**:
  - opencv (http://opencv.org)
- - yael (http://gforge.inria.fr/projects/yael/) [optional, needed for computing the GMM vocab]
+ - yael (http://gforge.inria.fr/projects/yael/) [needed for computing the GMM vocab]
- - hdf5 (http://www.hdfgroup.org/HDF5/) [optional, needed for saving the output to an HDF5 file]

-The yael and hdf5 dependencies are optional (though enabled by default), you can switch them off by using:
-> $ make WITH_HDF5=OFF WITH_YAEL=OFF
+A minimal script to install dependencies on Linux is found in the 3rdparty directory.

 ### Windows
-You have to define %OPENCV_DIR%, %FFMPEG_DIR% and %HDF5_DIR% environment variables.
-You can switch off HDF5 in config.h.
-YAEL and computing GMM vocabs is not supported on Windows.
-You can either generate your vocabs on Linux or use some other GMM code to compute them.
+Only **fastvideofeat** should work on Windows. **fastfv** cannot work because yael does not support Windows, though I guess it can be hacked to do so.

+To build **fastvideofeat**, you have to define %OPENCV_DIR%, %FFMPEG_DIR% environment variables.
 You will also need to have a modern Visual Studio (or Visual C++ Express ).
 Then navigate to the corresponding directory in **src** and open VS.vcxproj.

 The binaries will be placed in the **build** sub-directory.